aliyun/terraform-provider-alicloud/website/docs/r/alidns_domain.html.markdown

 Provides a Alidns domain resource.

--> **NOTE:** The domain name which you want to add must be already registered and had not added by another account.
+-> **NOTE:** The domain name which you want to add must be already registered and had not addedintranet by another account.
 Every domain name can only exist in a unique group.

 -> **NOTE:** Available in v1.95.0+.